apache/echarts-doc/en/option/series/sankey.md

 )}}

 {{target: partial-sankey-line-style}}

 #${prefix} color(Color) = "'#314656'"

-The color of the edge in sankey graphs.
+The color of the edge in Sankey diagram.

 #${prefix} opacity(number) = 0.2

-The opacity of the edge in sankey graph.
+The opacity of the edge in Sankey diagram.

 #${prefix} curveness(number) = 0.5

-The curveness of the edge in sankey graph.
+The curveness of the edge in Sankey diagram.

 {{use: partial-style-shadow(prefix=${prefix})}}